Teachers: Mrs Padden, Miss Jenkins and Miss Matthews

-In year 7 all students follow the Humanities course.
-We have a DLD trip to Chepstow Castle.
+In Year 7 all students follow the Humanities course.
+We run a DLD trip to Chepstow Castle.

-The main themes are; What did people believe?
-Elizabethan England, Why did the English kill their King?
-Plague, Fire and Medicine, Chilldren of the Revolution.
+The main themes are: What did people believe?
+Elizabethan England, Why did the English Kill their King?
+Plague, Fire and Medicine, Children of the Revolution.
 We have another DLD on the English Civil War.
 We bring a group of actors from Torrington to talk about weapons, clothing and food of the era.

 When we study the Industrial Revolution we look at the consequences, both good and bad, of the great changes during that era.

-We have a year 9 trip to France and Belgium in the summer of year 9 to visit the battlefields of the Somme and Ypres.
-We are able to lay a wreath at the Menim Gate and the Harry Patch memorial.
+We run a trip to France and Belgium in the summer of Year 9 to visit the battlefields of the Somme and Ypres.
+We are able to lay a wreath at the Menin Gate and the Harry Patch memorial.

-Harry Patch, the “Last Tommie” of the First World War is very special to us at Clyst Vale.
-We hold a “Harry Patch Day” here each September 22nd to keep his memory alive and to raise money for Exmouth Lifeboat Station.
+Harry Patch, the “Last Tommie” of the First World War, is very special to us at Clyst Vale.
+We hold a “Harry Patch Day” each September 22nd to keep his memory alive and to raise money for Exmouth Lifeboat Station.

 From September 2016 we will study the new Edexcel syllabus.

-We will have 3 exams at the end of year 11.
-The topics will be.
+We will have three exams at the end of Year 11.
+The topics will be:

 Unit 3.
 Modern depth study.
 Option 31: Weimar and Nazi Germany, 1918-1939.
 (Written exam 1 hour and 20 minutes)